avidraghav/MyNotes/README.md

 Made with [contrib.rocks](https://contrib.rocks).

-# This project is made for educational purposes so don't be shy of asking any questions about any concept from the app or about android developement.
+# This project is made for educational purposes so don't be shy of asking any questions about any concept from the app or about android development.
 Do open <a href ="https://github.com/avidraghav/MVVM-TodoApp/issues" target="_blank">issues</a>
   and raise PRs to I'll try my best to assist you.
 If this project helps you then do leave a 🌟 :smiley: